 Raise your hand if you’re a walking Mombie!
 We know how exhausting it can be to have a newborn.
 One of the top questions I get asked after having a baby is, “How do you get your baby to sleep through the night and sleep so well?”
-With six kids all roughly 18 months apart, we've had our fair share of sleepless nights.
-Today, I decided to sit down and finally share all of my baby sleep tips so you can get your baby to sleep well, too!
+With eight kids all roughly 18 months apart (and twins!), we've had our fair share of sleepless nights.
+Today, I'm sharing all of my baby sleep tips so you can get your baby to sleep well, too!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-Watch the video online HERE, or click and watch below:
+Watch my favorite baby sleep tips video online HERE, or click and watch below:

 So there you go!
 Wasn’t so scary, right?
 Give these tips a try, and I have no doubt you’ll be happy you did.
-For easy reference, I’ll recap those tips for you:
+For easy reference, I’ll recap those tips for you below.

 THE MOST IMPORTANT BABY SLEEP TIP